 Easy Housing is building a brighter future for families across the globe.
 Our circular and climate-resilient building concept offers a home for everyone.
-One that is comfortable, safe and affordable.
+A home that is comfortable, safe and affordable.
 This is the sustainable solution for the global housing gap.

-Our buildings are zero carbon, and they even store carbon in their timber construction, which makes them carbon negative.
-This way, we reduce 260% of CO2 compared to concrete homes.
+Our buildings are zero carbon, and they even store carbon in their timber construction.
+This makes them carbon negative.
+This way, we reduce up to 250% of CO2 emissions compared to concrete homes.
 In addition, our houses are climate-resilient and can withstand floods and hurricanes.

 Interested in working together?
 Reach out to us to explore partnerships or project opportunities.

 Easy Housing has developed its concept around four core values.
 We see these values as fundamental to meeting the global demand for climate smart and affordable housing.

 climate smart & carbon negative

 Easy Houses are designed to be climate resilient and able to withstand climate disasters, such as floods and hurricanes.
 The houses are carbon negative, as they store CO2 in their timber frames.
 In addition, we do not use any concrete, which reduces CO2 emissions by 260%.
 Easy Housing thus provides both climate change adaptation and mitigation benefits.

 Easy Houses are completely circular, which means that the houses can easily be reused, repurposed, relocated, rebuilt, incrementally expanded, and repaired by replacing individual components.
 If maintained properly, the sustainable timber has a lifespan of centuries.
 In addition, our system does not create waste during construction nor at the end of life.

 We work with local partners and other stakeholders.
 This supports the local building sector to switch to more sustainable practices and creates local jobs.
 Thanks to the design flexibility of our houses, each project can be tailored to local preferences and needs, such as cultural aspects, available building materials and climate conditions.